 With the expansion of the studio system and the big studios’ emphasis on assembly-style movie making, it became less frequent for a single person to work in many creative positions on a single picture.
 In other circumstances during that period, filmmakers who achieved great artistic or commercial success were able to exert more control over their productions.
 Alfred Hitchcock, shooting and producing his movies at American studios by the end of 1940, was by far the most well-known example of this throughout the studio era.

-Hitchcock was an outlier; hardly other directors in Hollywood had that level of artistic freedom.
-Another example is Orson Welles, who arrived in Hollywood with a successful track record on the New York stage and radios.
+Hitchcock was an outlier; hardly any other directors in Hollywood had that level of artistic freedom.
+Another example is Orson Welles, who arrived in Hollywood with a successful track record on the New York stage and radio.
 As a result, Citizen Kane (1941), in which Welles co-wrote, directed, produced, and starred, was granted almost complete production control.

 In 1956, Sarris penned an essay proclaiming the picture’s greatness, and in 1998, the American Film Institute named Citizen Kane the best American film of all time.